getstates/Lunar/Information.md

 Current versions: Free, ~~Paid~~\
 Free has limited access to some of our features, on the other hand paid has unlimited access to our features.
 # 👑 Synpet owners
-Synpet is owned by: Match, and Valp
+Synpet is owned by: Match, and Valp(He ain't do shit)
 # ✨ Preview of our script:
 lmao not yet.